alkacon/opencms-docker/README.md

 opencms-docker
 ==============
-## Official docker support for OpenCms ##
+## Official OpenCms docker image ##

-These official docker images contain OpenCms with the demo application.
+The official docker image contains OpenCms with the demo application.
-This is a basic OpenCms installation that includes mySQL and Tomcat.
+This is a basic OpenCms installation with Tomcat that can connect to a MySql/mariaDB database (e.g., running in another container).

-OpenCms has been installed like that for ages, and it just works.
-The images are well suited for quick evaluation and test purposes of the latest OpenCms release.
+The image is well suited for evaluation and test purposes of the latest OpenCms release.

-## April 30th 2019: The image for OpenCms 11.0.0 will be available later today

-## Running OpenCms 11.x ##

-For the upcoming version of OpenCms 11 Alkacon Software provides a new style of docker image.
-Using an external (mysql/mariadb) database it will allow easy OpenCms core updates, whenever a new OpenCms version is released.

-The image alkacon/opencms-docker:11.0.0-beta-2 provides a preview to this new image style.
+We provide a docker-compose file to get OpenCms and the database running with just one command.

 ### Running the alkacon/opencms-docker:11.0.0 image ###